 Some companies may consider the recommendation “redundant”, given that more and more Next-Generation Firewall (NGFW) firewalls are also integrating some IPS functionality.
 Apparently, they’re right, but … just about any firewall, be it Next-Generation, has a number of inherent limitations.

 Such as the fact that when the IPS functionality subset is activated on NGFW equipment, network performance decreases rapidly and high application latencies occur.
 In the case of NGIPS solutions, such problems do not exist, as they can be used both as a passive intrusion detection system (signaling activities and events with potential risk) and as an in-line prevention system (effectively blocking the detected threats).

 Last but not least, NGIPS systems have the advantage of not using a “state table” inspection system, as opposed to firewalls.
 Therefore, they are less vulnerable to Denial of Service attacks.
-In addition, they integrate “Fail-to-Wire” options that doesn’t allow network traffic to be disrupted in case the NGIPS equipment fails, until the problem is resolved or the equipment replaced.
+In addition, they integrate “Fail-to-Wire” options that don’t allow network traffic to be disrupted in case the NGIPS equipment fails until the problem is resolved or the equipment replaced.

 The listed limitations are mainly felt by companies that operate complex networks, widely use Cloud services and have a large number of mobile users.

 If you find yourself in this “sketch,” Datanet Systems specialists recommend adopting the Cisco Firepower NGIPS solution.
 This recommendation is based on the solution’s performances, acknowledged by both analysts from Gartner (Firepower NGIPS is 7 years consecutive leader in the Magic Quadrant) and those from NSS Labs.
 Cisco solution tests have shown a level of effectiveness of 99.7% in blocking threats and 100% in identifying the latest types of threats and vulnerabilities.